fintanmm/opengrep-nvim/README.md

 ## Prerequisites

 - Neovim 0.7+ (uses `vim.system` when available, falls back to `jobstart`)
-- The `opengrep` binary installed and available in your system `PATH`.
+- The Opengrep CLI binary is named `opengrep` and must be on your system `PATH`.
   - If not found, the plugin will show a one-time notification.
 You can also set a custom path via `setup{ cmd = "/path/to/opengrep" }`.

 ## Installation